 To parse an RSS feed link, we can simply use the

-function takes in a string that can be a URL or a file path.
+parse function from the feedparser package.
+The parse function takes in a string that can be a URL or a file path.
 Generally, the URL seems to be more useful.
 So, we can look up any RSS feed on the internet like your blog's feed, publications feeds, and so on.

 The parse function basically fetches the feed from the provided URL or the file.
 It extracts the feed in a systematic way storing each piece of information in a structured format.
 At the high level, it returns a dictionary with a few key-value pairs.
 Further, each key might have a list or nested dictionaries in it.
 The key identifiers are named in a uniform manner for any feed you parse in the function.
 Though there might be a few cases where there might be additional information to be parsed, it can even add more information ad shape the structure accordingly.

 This will give you a dictionary in python, that can have more or less similar keys.
 The most common keys that can be used in extracting information are